Bin-Ostrowski/uofo-challenge-01/README.md

 # uofo-challenge-01
-sematics and lables on html
+semantics and lables on html

+labled css by sections and reorganized to follow flow of html